TriplyDB/YALC/README.md

 ## Get started

-Go to https://triplydb.com and used the search bar to search for datasets.
+Go to https://triplydb.com and use the search bar to search for datasets.

 ## Contribute